 First things first, it's a good idea to travel on cruises and boat trips run by regulated companies featuring the Smart Voyager certification.
-The Smart Voyager program was initiated by the Ecuadorian citizen’s group, the Conservación y Desarrollo, in collaboration with their partner, Rainforest Alliance, to credit operations that meet a set of strict conservation standards, mainly hotels and cruise ships.
+The Smart Voyager programme was initiated by the Ecuadorian citizen’s group, the Conservación y Desarrollo, in collaboration with their partner, Rainforest Alliance, to credit operations that meet a set of strict conservation standards, mainly hotels and cruise ships.
 The certification takes into account factors like waste management, safety standards, and developing and protecting the local community.
-As a traveler, by using a provider with the Smart Voyager seal, you’re ensuring that your money will benefit both the local people and local ecosystems of the Galapagos.
+As a traveller, by using a provider with the Smart Voyager seal, you’re ensuring that your money will benefit both the local people and local ecosystems of the Galapagos.
 After all, when you travel somewhere, the aim should always be to leave it as you found it.

 Little things like this go a long way in supporting sustainable tourism in the Galapagos Islands.

 Looking for sustainable accommodation and lodging is another great way to ensure your luxury holiday to Ecuador and the Galapagos supports the ecosystem and conservation of the destination.

 When it comes to booking an ecotourism holiday in the Galapagos Islands, look out for accommodation that has a considered approach to waste management, the use of plastics and materials, recycling schemes, and the development and enrichment of the local community.

 Follow the Rules of Conservation Sites and Parks

 It’s vital to follow the rules of conservation sites and parks during your holiday to the Galapagos, being mindful of any guidance given.
 This could mean, for example, using an experienced local tour guide and sticking to the marked paths of a trail.

 Other things you should do include: